 How to Invest Money and Make it Fun: Embrace the Fear and Excitement

 Hey, I get it.
-Diving into the world of investing can feel like jumping off a high dive for the first time.
+Diving into the investing world can feel like jumping off a high dive for the first time.

-You’re standing at the edge, heart racing, wondering if you’re ready to take the leap.
+You’re standing at the edge, heart racing, wondering if you’re ready to leap.

 But guess what?
 You’ve got this!
 And you are not alone – you have supporters, companions and confidants.